A topological model for the HOMFLY-PT polynomial: Recovering the HOMFLY-PT polynomial

+In order to achieve this, the idea is to use the above description given by the renormalized Kauffman bracket (as in Lemma \ref{renkaf}) and use its geometric support in order to translate it homologically as graded intersection between homology classes.

+For this we need to understand geometrically the meaning of the renormalization taking the number of closed components minus 1, $|\sigma^K_{H, P}|-1$, rather than $|\sigma^K_{H, P}|$, that appears in the evaluation.

-The intersection points are the same as in the model for the Jones polynomial, while we color both the arcs in an unlink from the oriented/non-oriented resolution chosen by $\sigma_H$ at a crossing blue.
+As in the model for the Jones polynomial, we color both the arcs in an unlink from the oriented/non-oriented resolution chosen by $\sigma^K_{H, P}$ at a crossing blue.
 See Figure \ref{f.statecolor}.
-As in Remark \ref{r.bicolored}, for each state there are twice as many blue arcs as the number of crossings, and twice as many black arcs as the number of crossings. \begin{defn}[Cutting point] Mark one of our base points $b_{2n}$ and call it the ``cutting base point'' for our diagram. \end{defn}
+As in Remark \ref{r.bicolored}, for each state there are twice as many blue arcs as the number of crossings, and twice as many black arcs as the number of crossings.

+\begin{defn}[Cutting point] Mark one of our base points $b_{2n}$ and call it the ``cutting base point'' for our diagram. \end{defn}

 This is seen by the fact that once we have a set of state circles, the skein relation of the HOMFLY-PT polynomial evaluates all of them but one, instead of evaluating all components.
 We interpret this topologically by choosing a base point and cutting the diagram in this point.
-Then, we proceed with the following homology classes. \begin{defn}[Collections of arcs and ovals] Suppose that we have a fixed state $\sigma_H$.
+Then, we proceed with the following homology classes. \begin{defn}[Collections of arcs and ovals] Suppose that we have a fixed state $\sigma^K_{H, P}$.
 We will follow a similar procedure as the one for the Jones polynomial, the only difference is that we will keep track of our cutting base point.

-More precisely, let us keep the set of blue arcs, but we replace the black arcs by ovals, constructed in a tubular neighbourhood of these arcs, as in Figure \ref{f.arcsovalsoH}.
+More precisely, let us keep the set of blue arcs, but we replace the black arcs by green ovals, constructed in a tubular neighborhood of these arcs, as in Figure \ref{f.arcsovalsoH}.
 The important change that we make for this case is that we consider the oval that contains the cutting base point $b_{2n}$ and we deform it to a smaller oval, such that it contains just one puncture, instead of two, as in the picture.